How many days has it been since a high-profile departure from the Trump administration?

 Latest departure

-On Twitter, President Trump announced that he was replacing national security adviser H.R.
-McMaster with John Bolton, a former U.S. ambassador to the United Nations.
+Labor Secretary Alex Acosta resigned Friday amid intense scrutiny of his role as a U.S. attorney a decade ago in a deal with Jeffrey Epstein that allowed the financier to plead guilty to lesser offenses in a sex-trafficking case.
 Read full story

-The Trump administration is just days old, but it’s already seen a remarkable amount of turnover in key positions.
+The Trump administration has seen a remarkable amount of turnover in key positions.
 Below are all the notable departures that have taken place since Inauguration Day.
-Cabinet and other positions requiring Senate confirmation are outlined in orange; West Wing appointments are in gray.
+Cabinet and other positions requiring Senate confirmation are outlined in orange; other appointments are in gray.
 Click each person’s name to learn more about the circumstances of their departure.

+Several top officials left the Department of Homeland Security in April as Trump sought a more hard-line approach to the growing migrant crisis at the southern border.
+Many of those who departed, including Secretary Kirstjen Nielsen and Secret Service Director Tex Alles, were appointed at the urging of then-White House chief of staff John Kelly.

+As part of a broad shake-up of his administration, several key officials left in March.
+The president fired his secretary of state, Rex Tillerson, in a tweet and replaced economic adviser Gary Cohn, who quit over disagreements on trade.
+Veterans Affairs head David Shulkin also left following disagreements with his senior staff over privatizing veterans care.

 In the span of 10 days in late July, three notable West Wing staffers left.
 Sean Spicer resigned because he disagreed with the hiring of Anthony Scaramucci as communications director.
 Reince Priebus resigned.
 Scaramucci (who was on the job for only 10 days) was fired July 31.

-Note: Correction: A previous version of this story incorrectly stated that the director of Centers for Disease Control and Prevention required Senate confirmation.